Esri/spatial-framework-for-hadoop/README.md

 * [Esri Geometry API for Java](https://github.com/Esri/geometry-api-java) installed on the Hadoop system
 * Workflows calling MapReduce jobs require the location of the custom job to be run
 * Custom MapReduce jobs that use the Esri Geometry API require that the developer has authored the job, (referencing the com.esri.geometry.\* classes), and deployed the job Jar file to the Hadoop system, prior to the ArcGIS user submitting the workflow file.

+## Dependencies
+* For WebHDFS support, a Python library webhdfs-py is bundled in.
+Source is located at: https://github.com/Esri/webhdfs-py

 ## Resources